Nooruddeen Durkee: Books

 Noorudeen began this work in 1994 while living in Alexandria, Egypt, as an aid to non-Arabic readers of the Qur'an.
-After it was completed in 2000, he sent it to a select group of Arabic scholars, speakers and readers as well as to a representative cross-section of Muslim readers for further review and correction.
-This latter stage, coupled with careful revisions of form, layout and design, took 3 more years.
+After it was completed in 2000, he sent it to a select group of Arabic scholars, speakers, and readers as well as to a representative cross-section of Muslim readers for further review and correction.
+This latter stage, coupled with careful revisions of form, layout, and design, took 3 more years.
 It was printed and bound during Ramadan 2003.

-Orisons of the Shadhuliyyah (first published in Alexandria, Egypt in 1991) is the translation from Arabic of three books which deal with the origins of the Shadhdhuli School of Sufism.
+Orisons of the Shadhuliyyah (first published in Alexandria, Egypt in 1991) is the translation from Arabic of three books that deal with the origins of the Shadhdhuli School of Sufism.
 Two of these books are by the late Shaykh of Azhar, ‘Abdu-l-Haleem Mahmud, and the third is by Dr. Abu-l-Wafa Taftazani, the former vice-regent of Cairo University and the Shaykh ul-Mashaykh of the Turuq as-Suffiyyah of Egypt.
 Sequentially, these books deal with the lives and teachings of ‘Abu-l-Hasan ash-Shadhdhuli, his Khalifah (successor) Abu-l-‘Abbas al-Mursi and one of his two successors, Ibn ‘Ata’ ‘Illah as-Sakandari.

 Origins of the School of the Shadhdhuliyyah is a companion edition to the first volume, Orisons of the Shadhdhuliyyah, and was also published in Alexandria, Egypt in 1991.
 This volume contains the complete collection in Arabic and the English and Roman transliteration of the ‘Ahzab and ’Awrad of the Shaykh.
-Nooruddeen translated these passages in collaboration with Dr. Ma’ddawi az-Zirr and then edited and prepared it for publishing during his five year stay (1989–94) in Alexandria.
+Nooruddeen translated these passages in collaboration with Dr. Ma’ddawi az-Zirr and then edited and prepared it for publishing during his five-year stay (1989–94) in Alexandria.